Yongze-zzz/IncGPonGPU/README.md

 ## Execute Algorithms(for example pagerank)
 Execute the following commands to test the pagerank algorithm of the binary file.You can switch the binary file name to other algorithms like hybrid_sssp, hybrid_bfs,hybrid_cc.
+The executable takes the following command-line parameters:

+-graphfile : Graphfile is used.
+-format : Large graph which size is out of gpu memory.
+-cache : Optional parameter to specify the cache size.
+Default is 0.
+-updatesize : Total stream size of updatefile.
+-updatefile : The batch information file.

 ```zsh
 cd build
 ./hybrid_pr -graphfile {input graph path} -format market_big -hybrid 0 -SEGMENT 512 -weight_num 1 -weight 1 -update_size {user_stream_size} -updatefile {update graph path} -cache 0
 ```

 ## Input